OpenHFT/Chronicle-Map/README.md

-The second parameter in `recoverPersistedTo()` method is called `sameBuilderConfigAndLibraryVersion`, it could be `true` only if `ChronicleMapBuilder` is configured in exactly the same way, as when the Chronicle Map (persisted to the given file) was created, **and using the same version of Chronicle Map library**, or `false`, if initial configurations are not known, *or current version of Chronicle Map library could be different from the version, used to create this Chronicle Map initially.*
+The second parameter in `recoverPersistedTo()` method is called `sameBuilderConfigAndLibraryVersion`, it could be `true` only if `ChronicleMapBuilder` is configured in exactly the same way, as when the Chronicle Map (persisted to the given file) was created, **and using the same version of the Chronicle Map library**, or `false`, if initial configurations are not known, *or current version of Chronicle Map library could be different from the version, used to create this Chronicle Map initially.*